NamDinhRobotics/proSLAM/README.md

 Run procedure remains identical to the one above (only the dataset name has to be adjusted, e.g. 00.txt -> MH_01_easy.txt)

+On-the-fly raw stereo image processing with custom stereo camera parameters will be supported shortly.

 ---
 ### It doesn't work? ###